 - What proves your intention that plans would go ahead?

-What can you be sentenced to for this charge?This is a rarely charged offence and therefore reserved for the more serious types of offending.
+Conspiracy (s321 of the Crimes Act) is a rarely charged offence and therefore reserved for the more serious types of offending.

 If you are found guilty of a serious offence, you may serve a prison term.